julitiux/julitiux/content/posts/the_rust_programming_language.md

 ## Updating a Crate to Get a New Version

 When you _do_ want to update a crate, Cargo provides another command, **update**, which will ignore the _Cargo.lock_ file and figure out all the latest versions that fit your specifications in _Cargo.toml_.
-If that works, Cargo will write those versions to the _Cargo.lock_ file
+If that works, Cargo will write those versions to the _Cargo.lock_ file.

 ```shell
 cargo update